6 B2B SEO Case Study Insights from Real Brands

 The first step in starting your keyword research process is diving deep into your niche.
 Analyze how your target audience sees your brand, services, and products, and identify the topics that can be the foundational keywords for your overall SEO efforts.

-Three useful ways you can learn about your niche are:
+Useful ways you can learn about your niche are:

 The second step in the process is to build a list of seed keywords.